 What can I say?
 It is impossbile for the combination of dark chocolate (I adapted the recipe and only used 70% chocolate instead of a mix if semi sweet and milk chocolate) and pistachio not to be sublime.
 Of course now that my husband know these can be made at home instead of in some magical secret laboratory somewhere in the US, he will be expecting peanut butter cups too.
 Good wife that I am, how can I not oblige him? ;o)

 My advice is not to make these because they are addictive.
-But if you really want to (don't say I didn't warn you), the first step in this recipe is making a lovely pistachio paste by toasting the nuts until your kitchen smells delicious and then grinding them to a luscious green spread.
+But if you really want to (don't say I didn't warn you), the first step in this recipe is making a lovely pistachio butter by toasting the nuts until your kitchen smells delicious and then grinding them to a luscious green spread.
 You can make a lot of it like I did and store it in your fridge in a sealed jar to use in a pasta sauce or to smother onto crostini.
-By adding sugar and butter you will get an even better pistachio butter will be the filling for these cups.
-I have some of this left too that I intend trying to making some other form of dessert with it.
-I will keep you posted, excuse the pun.
+By adding sugar and butter you will get an even better pistachio paste to fill these cups.
+I have some of this left too and I intend to try making some other form of dessert with it.

 280gr shelled and peeled pistachios